Skip to contents

 ## $ TimestepUnits : chr "Timestep"

-We can change the terminology of the StateLabelX and AmountUnits columns in this Datasheet, and then save those changes back to the SyncroSim Library file.
+We can change the terminology of the StateLabelX and AmountUnits columns in this datasheet, and then save those changes back to the SyncroSim library file.

 # Edit the values of the StateLabelX and AmountUnits columns